christian-westbrook/anansi/README.md

 - Bold & Italic - \*\*\*bold and italicized text\*\*\*
 - Link - \[title\]\(https://www.example.com\)
 - Image - !\[alt text\]\(image.jpg\)

+More blog authoring features are planned for future releases.
+To request a particular feature, feel free to submit an issue [here](https://github.com/christian-westbrook/portfolio-web-system/issues) using the `enhancement` label.

 ## Stack Example